About

 Altogether there were approx. 2500 athletes from 40 European countries including Israel, Argentina, Brasil, South Africa, Mexico, Canada, Uruguay and the USA.

 The entry fee was € 990/participant (golf players + €50), therefore the board of the UMCR contacted the Czech Jewish Federation, the EMC, and also local Jewish communities, local state institutions and other sponsors.
+Some of the athletes also asked individually the local authorities and sponsors for support.

 The 2nd Czech participation in March 2019 and estimate participant numbers: